Tigers vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded a base hit in two games in a row.
-During his last five outings he is hitting .500 with four doubles, a triple, a walk and five RBI.
+- Arraez hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .500 with three doubles, a walk and four RBI.

 Arraez Recent Games